jenova-marie/ts-rust-result/README.md

 **Q: Can I mix Results with traditional error handling?** 🔄
 A: Yes!
 Use `tryResult` to wrap existing async functions and gradually migrate your codebase.

-## 📚 Additional Documentation
+## 📚 Complete Documentation

-Comprehensive guides for advanced usage and integrations:
+**→ [📖 DOCUMENTATION.md](./DOCUMENTATION.md) - Complete documentation index and learning path**

+All documentation is included in this npm package for offline access!
+See [DOCUMENTATION.md](./DOCUMENTATION.md) for a complete guide to all available resources.

 ### Core Concepts
 - **[Pattern Guide](./content/PATTERNS.md)** - Common patterns, best practices, and real-world examples